 The Group has adopted a comprehensive system for the measurement and management of risk.
 Part of the risk management process involves managing the Group's exposure to fluctuations in foreign exchange rates (currency risk) and interest rates through asset and liability management activities.
 It is the Group's policy to reduce its exposure to currency and interest rate risks to acceptable levels as determined by the Board of Directors.
 The Board has established levels of currency risk by setting limits on currency position exposures.
 Positions are monitored on an ongoing basis and hedging strategies used to ensure positions are maintained within established limits.
-The Board has established levels of interest rate risk by setting limits on the interest rate gaps for stipulated periods.
-Interest rate gaps are reviewed on an ongoing basis and hedging strategies used to reduce the interest rate gaps to within the limits established by the Board of Directors.
+The Board has established levels of interest rate risk by setting limits on Treasury assets and liabilities.
+Interest rate risk is reviewed on an ongoing basis and hedging strategies used to limit the risk to levels established by the Board.